Follow this guide to start ingesting data remotely from Amazon CloudWatch.

 are required.See Manage user permissions with roles for details on how to manage and set permissions.

 To monitor Amazon Web services, Dynatrace needs to be able to connect to the Amazon CloudWatch API and query it periodically.
 At least one ActiveGate needs to be able to connect to Amazon CloudWatch to perform the monitoring tasks.
-Your ActiveGate needs to be able to connect to the endpoints listed below.
+Your ActiveGate needs to be deployed on an EC2 instance and be able to connect to the endpoints listed below.

 From Dynatrace version 1.267+, only role-based access can be used.
 Key-based authorization is no longer available for new credentials.
 For existing key-based credentials, you can keep using keys indefinitely.
 We recommend switching to role-based authentication using the dedicated button on the configuration page.
 Dynatrace automatically checks the configuration to ensure the correct configuration of roles.